dyhes/zulip/docs/index.md

-# Welcome to the Zulip documentation!
+# Welcome to the Aloha documentation!

 Welcome!
-Zulip's documentation is split into four parts:
+Aloha's documentation is split into four parts:

-- [Help center documentation](https://zulip.com/help), for users and administrators of Zulip organizations.
+- [Help center documentation](https://zulip.com/help), for users and administrators of Aloha organizations.
 - [Installation documentation](production/install.md), for
-  installing and maintaining a production self-hosted Zulip installation.
+  installing and maintaining a production self-hosted Aloha installation.
 - [API documentation](https://zulip.com/api/), for writing
-  integrations or bots using the Zulip API.
+  integrations or bots using the Aloha API.
 - [Contributor documentation](contributing/contributing.md), for
-  developing the Zulip software, translating, submitting bug reports, or making other contributions to the project.
+  developing the Aloha software, translating, submitting bug reports, or making other contributions to the project.

-Zulip has well over 150,000 words of documentation.
+Aloha has well over 150,000 words of documentation.
 If you can't find what you're looking for, please [let us know](https://zulip.com/development-community/)!
-Further information on the Zulip project and its features can be found at
+Further information on the Aloha project and its features can be found at
 <https://zulip.com>.

 This site contains our installation and contributor documentation.
 If